Study of transport properties of a hot and dense QCD matter using a novel approximation method: Summary

 \section{Summary}

 In this work, we studied the transport properties of a hot and dense QCD matter in the novel RTA and the novel BGK models.
-This study could help to get an understanding of the charge and heat transport phenomena in a strongly coupled thermal QCD medium with a finite chemical potential background through the novel approaches of the aforesaid models.
-Using the kinetic theory technique, we solved the relativistic Boltzmann transport equation with a modified collision integral for estimating the thermal and electrical conductivities of the aforementioned medium.
-We examined the effects of the modified collision integral on the charge and heat transport in a thermal QCD medium, in contrast to the widely used collision terms of the RTA and the BGK models.
+From this study, we gained more accurate understanding of the charge and heat transport phenomena in a strongly interacting thermal QCD medium with a finite chemical potential background by using the novel approaches of the aforesaid models.
+Using the kinetic theory technique, we solved the relativistic Boltzmann transport equation with a modified collision integral for estimating the thermal and electrical conductivities of the medium.
+We examined the effects of the modified collision integral on the transport of charge and heat in a thermal QCD medium, in contrast to the widely used collision terms of the RTA and the BGK models.
 In this research, we used the quasiparticle description of partons, where both the temperature and the chemical potential affect the constituent masses in the medium.
-Our modifications to the collision integral for the RTA and the BGK models were shown to result in a considerable drop in the electrical and thermal conductivities.
-Additionally, we found that these transport coefficients exhibit a discernible shift when we take into account the momentum-dependent relaxation time ($\gamma=0.5$).
+By introducing a novel collision integral, we demonstrated that the charge and heat conductivities in QGP got significantly lower than the previously estimated results, which has direct implications for electromagnetic radiation from QGP and hydrodynamic modeling in heavy ion collisions, indicating reduced soft photon and dilepton production rates in RHIC and LHC experiments.
+Our findings contribute to a more accurate theoretical framework for understanding the evolution of QGP in RHIC and LHC experiments.
+Additionally, when we replaced the momentum-independent relaxation time ($\gamma=0$) with the momentum-dependent relaxation time ($\gamma=0.5$), we observed a discernible shift in these transport coefficients, thus explaining the impact of the momentum-dependent relaxation time on the transport properties of the medium.
 In the same regime, the thermal diffusion constant and the Lorenz number were also investigated.
 We observed that the novel collision integral leads to an increase in the Lorenz number and a decrease in the thermal diffusion constant of the medium.